dereuromark/CakePHP-DatabaseLog/readme.markdown

 ## Install

-Clone the repository into your `app/Plugin/DatabaseLogger` directory:
+Clone the repository into your `app/Plugin/DatabaseLog` directory:

 	$ git clone git://github.com/webtechnick/CakePHP-DatabaseLogger-Plugin.git app/Plugin/DatabaseLogger

 Run the schema into your database:

-	$ cake schema create --plugin DatabaseLogger
+	$ cake schema create --plugin DatabaseLog

 ## Setup

-Create a config file in `app/Config/database_logger` with the following (example file in plugin.)
+Create a config file in `app/Config/database_log` with the following (example file in plugin.)

 	$config = array(
-		'DatabaseLogger' => array(
+		'DatabaseLog' => array(
 			'write' => 'default', //DataSource to write to.
 			'read' => 'default', //Datasource to read from.
 		)